Atomic cluster expansion for quantum-accurate large-scale simulations of carbon: Training of the ACE for carbon

 \subsection{DFT reference and dispersion interactions}

 The DFT reference calculations were performed using the Vienna Ab-initio Simulation Package (VASP)~\cite{dft1,dft2,dft3}, version 5.4.4.
 The exchange-correlation energy was computed using the Perdew-Burke-Ernzerhof (PBE) generalized gradient approximation (GGA)~\cite{gga} and the core electrons were modeled by the Projector-Augmented Wave (PAW)~\cite{paw1,paw2} method (C: s2p2).
 We carried out highly converged calculations with tight settings of the principal parameters in order to obtain accurate results for the energy and forces.
 Specifically, the energy cutoff for the plane-wave basis was set to 500 eV and the convergence threshold for the energy to 10$^{-6}$ eV.
 Gaussian smearing with a width of 0.1 eV was applied.
 For periodic structures, the Brillouin zone was sampled using a dense $\Gamma$-centered k-point mesh with the spacing between the k-point of 0.125 per \AA{}$^{-1}$ while for non-periodic clusters only the $\Gamma$ point was used.
-An additional support grid was employed for the calculation of forces to ensure that forces and energies are consistent.
+An additional support grid was employed for the {calculation of forces help reduce the noise}.

 While the PBE functional describes accurately covalent bonds, it does not capture long-range dispersion interactions.
 As the vdW interaction plays a crucial role in the stabilization of many important carbon structures, such as graphite and its derivatives, PBE data alone is not suitable for the parametrization of a fully transferable carbon model.
 There exist various approaches to account for dispersion interactions within DFT~\cite{vdw_d2_coorection, vdw_d3_coorection,vdw_d4_coorection,vdw_TS_correction, vdw_TS_MBD, vdw_TS_MBD2}.
 We decided to employ additive corrections, which allow us to parameterize ACE based on standard PBE data, which is significantly shorter ranged than the vdW interactions, and then to amend the ACE model with a correction term in analogy to most dispersion-corrected DFT approaches~\cite{grimme2011density}.
-This approach not only results in an efficient model with the correct description at long interatomic distances, but it also gives the flexibility to employ correction terms of different complexity or even switch off the long-range interactions if they are not needed.
+This approach not only results in an efficient model with the correct description at long interatomic distances, but it also gives the flexibility to employ correction terms of different complexity or even switch off the long-range interactions when required.

 Finally, ACE is parametrized such that the interaction between C atoms approaches zero at infinite separation to ensure that the fitted energies correspond to cohesive energies.
 This is done by taking the energy of an isolated spin-unpolarized atom as the reference zero energy.